Axia-Tech/AXIA-wiki/docs/learn/learn-comparisons-cosmos.md

 ## Development Framework

-Both Cosmos and AXIASolar are designed such that each chain has its STF and both provide support for smart contracts in both Wasm and the Ethereum Virtual Machine (EVM).
-AXIASolar provides an ahead-of-time Wasm compiler as well as an interpreter (Wasmi) for execution, while Cosmos only executes smart contracts in an interpreter.
+Both Cosmos and AXIACoin are designed such that each chain has its STF and both provide support for smart contracts in both Wasm and the Ethereum Virtual Machine (EVM).
+AXIACoin provides an ahead-of-time Wasm compiler as well as an interpreter (Wasmi) for execution, while Cosmos only executes smart contracts in an interpreter.